tposney/midi-qol/README.md

   * isSkill.acr, isSkill.per....: If the character made a skill check for the specified skill the effect is removed.
 All of these effects expire at the end of the combat if no other duration is specified.

+### Reactions
+If the config settings for reaction checks is enabled midi will check a target that is hit by an attack for any items/feautres/spells that have an activation type of reaction and prompt the target if they want to use any of their reactions, which will then initiate a midi workflow for that item/feature/spell targeting the attacker (so hellish rebuke for example works).
+Currently does not support spells from magic items.

 ## flags.midi-qol
+Midi-qol supports a lot of flags values that alter how attacks/casts are rolled.
+They are supported by any modules that use item.rollI(), item.rollAttack(), item.rollDamage() or actor.useSpell() [the standard dnd5e rolls].
+Usually you would apply these via active effects.
+Mostly they work with better rolls.

 There is a handy spreadsheet that has a table of flags plus explanation thanks to (dstein766) https://docs.google.com/spreadsheets/d/1Vze_sJhhMwLZDj1IKI5w1pvfuynUO8wxE2j8AwNbnHE/edit?usp=sharing
-Midi-qol supports a number of flags values that alter how attacks/casts are rolled.
-They are supported by an modules that use item.rollI(), item.rollAttack(), item.rollDamage() or actor.useSpell() [the standard dnd5e rolls].
-Usually you would apply these via active effects.

-flags.midi-qol...... need to be set via **CUSTOM** (preferred) or **OVERRIDE**.
+flags.midi-qol...... need to be set via **CUSTOM** or **OVERRIDE**.
 Core foundry behaviour (as of 0.8.something) ignores **ADD** if the target value is undefined.
 Flags are undefined until set, so add does not work.

 * flags.midi-qol.advantage.all  - gives advantage as if all of the settings below were set
 * flags.midi-qol.advantage.attack.all